vmaks/vmaks.github.io/_drafts/2020-12-06-how-to-test-a-blog-for-github-pages-locally.md

 ### Conclusion

-We have described how to test a blog on the GitHub Pages.
+We have described how to test a blog for GitHub Pages locally.